Offered by: Nemours Children's

 Location: Delaware Valley

-This long-term study is being done to help identify risk factors for acquiring Pseudomonas aeruginosa and other infections in CF patients.
+This long-term study is being done to help identify risk factors for acquiring Pseudomonas aeruginosa and other infections in Cystic Fibrosis (CF) patients.

 Patients that have been participating in this study at another CF center may roll over their enrollment at this center.